 Research suggests that the main cause is a loss of proper heart rhythm, causing the heart to quiver instead of pumping blood to the brain and body.
-This is called ventricular fibrillation (ven-TRICK-yoo-lar fib-ro-LAY-shun).
+This is called ventricular fibrillation (ven-TRICK-you-lar-fib-ro-LAY-shun).
 The problem is usually caused by one of several cardiovascular abnormalities and electrical diseases of the heart that go unnoticed in healthy-appearing athletes.

-The most common cause of sudden death in an athlete is hypertrophic cardiomyopathy (hi-per-TRO-fic CAR-dee-oh-my-OP-a-thee) also called HCM.
-HCM is a disease of the heart with abnormal thickening of the heart muscle, which can cause serious heart rhythm problems and blockages to blood flow.
+The most common cause of sudden death in an athlete is hypertrophic cardiomyopathy (hi-per-TRO-fic CAR-dee-oh-my-O-PA-thee), also called HCM.
+HCM is a disease of the heart muscle, which can cause serious heart rhythm problems and blockages to blood flow.
 This genetic disease runs in families and usually develops gradually over many years.